Attnan2014/P6-feedreader/README.md

 # Project 6 - Feed Reader Testing

 Jasmine will run automatically after loading the web page.
-You can test Here: website http://attnan2014.github.io.
+You can test Here: http://attnan2014.github.io.

 Once loaded the following Feed Reader features are tested: